PhD Programs in Social Policy

 Political theory requirement—Every student must take a minimum of one graduate-level four-credit course (or section) in political theory, chosen from a list of courses approved by the Government Department Graduate Policy Committee.

-Research tools requirement—Every student must submit to the director of graduate studies, by the end of the first year, a written Research Tools Plan outlining intentions to acquire tools and methodological expertise connected to his or her areas of research interest.
+Research tools requirement—Every student must submit to the director of graduate studies, by the end of the first year, a written Research Tools Plan outlining intentions to acquire tools and methodological expertise connected to their areas of research interest.
 In meeting this requirement, each student must complete a minimum of 3.5 four-credit course equivalent units of research tools and methods courses, modules, or workshops by the end of their seventh term in residence (middle of fourth year).
 Students may also count language training in various formats toward fulfillment of this requirement.

 Research workshops—The Government department offers a series of research workshops in the major political science subfields and related areas for graduate students to present and discuss work-in-progress.
 Every student should attend at least one research workshop, starting in the second or third term in residence.
 Research workshops do not count toward the requirement to complete twelve four-credit courses.